 Due to the COVID-19 pandemic, most area meetings have been temporarily closed since March 2020, and many groups moved their meetings online.
 As the state of Ohio begins to reopen, each group is responsible for deciding what makes sense for their meeting and whether/how to safely begin meeting in person.
-Our traditions must guide us during this time, as well as the laws and Ohio Department of Health orders, and local county health orders.
+Our traditions must guide us during this time, as well as national, state, local and facility mandates.

 COVID-19 continues to evolve.
 We provide information about in-person meetings and our Area Office hours of operation as a convenience; however, the Central Ohio Area Service Committee of NA cannot verify the measures taken by individual groups or the Area Office as to how they address the changing nature of the pandemic and various national, state, local, or facility mandates.